SNR-Based Features and Diverse Training Data for Robust DNN-Based Speech Enhancement: Conventional Speech and Noise PSD Estimation

 \section{Conventional Speech and Noise PSD Estimation}

 This section gives an overview of conventional speech enhancement in the \ac{STFT} domain.
 The first part describes the steps required to enhance a signal in the \ac{STFT} domain and the following sections consider conventional speech and noise \ac{PSD} estimation algorithms.
-These speech and noise \ac{PSD} estimators are also used to estimate the \emph{a priori} \ac{SNR} and \emph{a posteriori} \ac{SNR} which form the basis of the proposed normalized features in Section~\ref{sec:Features}.
 Here, the conventional noise \ac{PSD} estimator which is based on~\cite{gerkmann_noise_2011, gerkmann_unbiased_2012} is recapitulated first.
-After that, the speech \ac{PSD} estimator is considered which uses cepstral smoothing as described in~\cite{breithaupt_novel_2008}.
+Last, the speech \ac{PSD} estimator is considered which uses cepstral smoothing as described in~\cite{breithaupt_novel_2008}.
+The speech and the noise \ac{PSD} estimates of these conventional algorithms also form the basis of the \ac{NAT} and \ac{SNRNAT} features used for the \ac{DNN}-based enhancement scheme discussed in Section~\ref{sec:DNN}.